Identity Theft Detection and Prevention

 - Authenticating students; and/or

 Response to Red Flags:

-The detection of a Red Flag by an employee shall be reported to the Chief Information Officer and Vice President for Student Affairs or designee.
-Based on the type of red flag, the Vice President for Student Affairs or designee and the Chief Information Officer will determine the appropriate response.
+The detection of a Red Flag by an employee shall be reported to the Chief Information Officer and Vice President, Academic and Student Success or designee.
+Based on the type of red flag, the Vice President for Academic and Student Success or designee and the Chief Information Officer will determine the appropriate response.
+The Director of Information Technology serves as the backup support in the absence of the CIO.
 In addition, a copy of the response will be forwarded to the Internal Auditor for review.
 Some of these responses may include:

 - Monitoring a covered account for evidence of identity theft

 - Contacting the account holder

 - Changing the passwords, security codes, or other security devices that permit access to a covered account